 The shallow trenching and small diameter pipework ensures a speedy cost effective installation.
 This ensures less conflicts with other services to be installed.

 Shallow, narrow trenches and absence of manholes also mean there is less surface disruption than with gravity systems which must follow favorable topography.
-Gravity systems can result in manholes in a golf course, potential for odor, and ex-filtration.
+Gravity systems can result in manholes, multiple pump stations, potential for odor, and ex-filtration.
 All this can be eliminated with a vacuum system.

 Some costs of a vacuum sewerage system can be deferred.
 For instance, vacuum valves do not have to be installed until a property is sold.
 This cost can be added to the selling price of the lot.